 In the realm of sports, several events paralleled the momentous events occurring around the world.
 Athletes like sprinter Wilma Rudolph inspired fights for gender equality with her record-breaking Olympic performances in 1960, while Muhammad Ali became a voice for both the conscientious objector and African-Americans still facing inequality in their daily lives.
 Other athletes like Joe Namath represented the more carefree spirit that many began to embody in the 1960s, and his brash demeanor changed the face of professional football.
 Outside of the U.S., Japan reintroduced itself to the world as a growing economic force.
 In 1964, Tokyo hosted the Summer Olympics, less than 20 years after World War II wrought devastation on the island nation.

 Stacker looks back at 30 iconic moments in sports that defined the 1960s.
-These include college basketball dynasties from the state of California, historic home runs that set records and won World Series, and ingenious high jumpers who changed the way track-and-field sports were performed.
+These include college basketball dynasties from the state of California, historic home runs that set records and won the World Series, and ingenious high jumpers who changed the way track-and-field sports were performed.
 These athletes rocked and delighted crowds just as much as the acts at Woodstock.
-Click through for a stroll down memory lane and to discover just how deeply sports helped shape the years between 1960 and 1969—one of the most memorable decades in American history.

 You may also like: Best movies of the 60s